Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncit/content/presenting-your-findings/_index.md

 ### 1. Introduction to presentations

 Presentations are a part of most real-life work environments.
 They are an effective tool in a variety of different situations; you may have to give a presentation as an employee in a large company where you need to communicate your work and goals with your colleagues and managers, or it may be to get funding for a project.
-Either way it is a valuable skill to be able to summarise and communicate your ideas to other people in a concise and understandable way.
+Either way, it is a valuable skill to be able to summarise and communicate your ideas to other people concisely and understandably.

-They can take different forms and the format will vary but for this project you will be creating a 10 minute presentation of your report.
+They can take different forms and the format will vary but for this project, you will be creating a 10-minute presentation of your report.

 #### Target Audience